-The Group strives to build a longstanding relationship with the community.
-We formulate our business strategies for the best interests of our stakeholders; therefore, we treasure your feedback on this Report and our sustainability performance.
-If you have any comments or suggestions, please feel free to contact us via enquiry@jbb.com.my.
+We are committed to fostering strong relationships with the community and upholding the highest standards of corporate responsibility.
+Your feedback is invaluable in helping us refine our strategies and improve our sustainability performance.
+If you have any comments or suggestions, please don't hesitate to reach out to us at enquiry@jbb.com.my.